 On May 1, 2016, we obtained a royalty-bearing, exclusive worldwide license from the University of South Florida Research Foundation, Inc. (the Licensor"), to a mutant-peptide immunotherapy that is designed to be used both as a vaccine and prophylactic against Alzheimer's.
-This treatment, known as CAO22W, has transitioned from early stage development to an extensive program of preclinical study and evaluation with an anticipated completion date at the end of September 2019.
-CAO22W will require extensive clinical evaluation, regulatory review and approval, significant marketing efforts and substantial investment before it can provide us with any revenue.
-We plan to file an Investigational New Drug Application ("IND") with the United States Food and Drug Administration (the "FDA") with respect to CAO22W in the fourth quarter of 2019 and prepare to conduct a Phase 1 Clinical Trial at Emory University Alzheimer's Disease Research Center starting in the latter half of 2019.
-Upon FDA approval of the IND, we plan to work with Dr. Chuanhai Cao, a consultant for Alzamend Neuro, who is associated with the College of Chemistry, a neuroscientist at the University of South Florida Health Byrd Alzheimer's Institute and the inventor of CAO22W, and Dr. Cao's medical and biotech research team to launch our Phase 1 Clinical Trial with up to 80 human patients.
+This treatment, known as AL002 (formerly known as CAO22W), has transitioned from early stage development to an extensive program of preclinical study and evaluation with an anticipated completion date at the end of December 2019.
+AL002 will require extensive clinical evaluation, regulatory review and approval, significant marketing efforts and substantial investment before it can provide us with any revenue.
+We plan to file an Investigational New Drug Application ("IND") with the United States Food and Drug Administration (the "FDA") with respect to AL002 in the second quarter of 2020 and prepare to conduct a Phase 1 Clinical Trial in the latter half of 2020.